aplteam/Cider/docs/User-Guide.md

 A> ### System variables
 A>
-A> Feel free to save system variables in files like `⎕IO.apla` in you source folder.
+A> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
 A>
 A> That's another way to make sure that system variables are set as early as possible because Link will establish the values of system variables defined in files before it attempts to bring in code.